rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 Use of either the `-c` or `-i` switch with an appropriate YAML file is required.
 When the `-r` switch is not supplied the simulation defaults to the `DbReporter`; however, with the `-r` switch the reporters listed using the `--lr` switch can be used instead.

-## Releases

-### Version 4.1.3

-The version 4.1.3 release is focused on adding new features needed for research:

-1. Add the relevant classes and events needed for the RAPT protocol.
-2. Additional input validation added for input data files.
-3. Updated console logging to report physical and virtual memory usage at end of simulation.

-### Version 4.1.2.1

-The version 4.1.2.1 release is focused on bug fixes and adding new features needed for research:

-1. Removed the configuration field `p_compliance`.
-2. Updated simulation and configuration to support variable treatment compliance rates based upon the day of treatment.

-### Version 4.1.1.1

-The version 4.1.1.1 release is specifically intended for work with manuscript revisions.

-1. Updated the Marshall movement model to precompute the kernel.

-### Version 4.1.1

-The version 4.1.1 release is focused on adding new features needed for research:

-1. Added new seasonality method based upon rainfall data.
-2. Added new event (`introduce_mutant_event`) which allows mutations to be introduced in the popuation explicitly.
-3. Added the genotype carriers reporter to the simulation.
-4. Added the seasonal immunity reporter to the simulation.
-5. Updated `DbReporter` to use ASCII character one (`SOH` or `☺`) to encode `\n\r` instead of removing them.
-Stored configurations can now have formatting restored.
-6. Updated `-r` switch to support multiple comma delimited reporter types.
-7. Refactored movement model for better flexibility, better Burkina Faso model performance.

-### Version 4.1.0

-The version 4.1.0 release focused on quality of life updates as well as correcting bugs found in the 4.0.0 release:

-1. Added the `DbReporterDistrict` allowing for reporting data to be aggregated to the district level when reporting, database schema also updated to support this.
-2. Weighted frequency has been removed from the genotype table (`sim.monthlygenomedata.weightedfrequency`), this will break code written for the 4.0.0 schema, but will reduce the storage requirements studies with many replicates and genotypes.
-3. Deprecated values have been removed from the configuration (`min_clinical_probablity`).
-4. Fixes for various bugs that were found in version 4.0.0.

-### Version 4.0.0

-The 4.0.0 release of MaSim marks a significant upgrade from previous versions, although backwards comparability has been maintained where possible.
-The major changes with this version of the model are:

-1. Increased spatial support - models can now use a [ESRI ASCII Raster](http://resources.esri.com/help/9.3/arcgisengine/java/GP_ToolRef/spatial_analyst_tools/esri_ascii_raster_format.htm) for geographic data such as population distribution or a country's political organization.
-2. Reporting of fine-grained information to a PostgreSQL database.
-3. Reporting of agent movement during model execution.